Jobs On the Rise for College Graduates

 Software Developer: While this is a very specialized field, and it could take some time getting into a stable career, being a software developer is a great job to have.
 Many feel that software development will continue to be a viable job option.
 Because software development is an essential part of product development, there is a rising number of job opportunities.
 Being a software developer allows you to combine your other interests and passions and create applications that interest you.
 This is booming industry because of the technology and Internet industries.

 Environmental Engineer: While being an engineer of any kind usually means you are going to easily find employment after graduation, one particular engineering field that is currently on the rise is environmental engineering.
 As an environmental engineer, you will have the opportunity work in a variety of different fields.
 Some of the more common areas of focus include air quality control, waste management, public health, recycling, industrial hygiene, sustainability, and water quality control.

 Digital Marketing/Social Media: You may think that all the hours you spend on the Internet, Facebook, and Twitter are just a waste of time.
 But this could actually lead to a really good job.
-While it is a little more complicated than just checking your newsfeed, being working in digital marketing is becoming a career on rise.
-Because so much of the world now has access to the Internet, and many people use social media as ways to keep in touch, as news sources, and as ways to learn about new goods and services, many companies are taking their marketing campaigns online.
+While it is a little more complicated than just checking your newsfeed, working in digital marketing is becoming a career on the rise.
+Because so much of the world now has access to the Internet, and many people use social media to keep in touch, access news sources, and learn about new goods and services, many companies are taking their marketing campaigns online.
 That calls for a lot of content.
 So companies need people to manage and create content and strategies for their social media sites.
 If you are interested in how this field works or want to learn more about engaging with people while representing a brand, then maybe this is a field for you.

 Where to Find Jobs